nodejs/node/CONTRIBUTING.md

 Node.js has always optimized for speed of execution.
 If a particular change can be shown to make some part of Node.js faster, it's quite likely to be accepted.
-Claims that a particular code request will make things faster will almost always be met by requests for performance benchmark results that demonstrate the improvement.
+Claims that a particular pull request will make things faster will almost always be met by requests for performance benchmark results that demonstrate the improvement.